Rhipsalis pachyptera Pfeiff.

 How to Grow and Care

-Native to Brazil (Paraná, Rio de Janeiro, Santa Catarina and São Paulo).
+This species is native to Brazil (Paraná, Rio de Janeiro, Santa Catarina, and São Paulo).

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus